almereyda/awesome-starred/README.md

 - [dragonflyoss/Dragonfly2](https://github.com/dragonflyoss/Dragonfly2) - Dragonfly is an intelligent P2P based image and file distribution system, it also provides a variety of enterprise-level (efficiency, stability, safety, low-cost) product features.
 - [ipfs-shipyard/git-remote-ipld](https://github.com/ipfs-shipyard/git-remote-ipld) -
 - [berty/berty](https://github.com/berty/berty) - Berty is a secure peer-to-peer messaging app that works with or without internet access, cellular data or trust in the network
-- [dosco/graphjin](https://github.com/dosco/graphjin) - GraphJin - Build APIs in 5 minutes with GraphQL.
-An instant GraphQL to SQL compiler.
+- [dosco/graphjin](https://github.com/dosco/graphjin) - GraphJin - Build NodeJS / GO APIs in 5 minutes not weeks
 - [dbohdan/automatic-api](https://github.com/dbohdan/automatic-api) - A list of software that turns your database into a REST/GraphQL API
 - [GoogleCloudPlatform/terraformer](https://github.com/GoogleCloudPlatform/terraformer) - CLI tool to generate terraform files from existing infrastructure (reverse Terraform).
 Infrastructure to Code
 - [TykTechnologies/tyk-operator](https://github.com/TykTechnologies/tyk-operator) - Tyk Operator for Kubernetes